Hyp-ed/hyped-2018/README.md

     ```

     _Why:_
     > You can use --autosquash to squash all your commits to a single commit.
-Nobody wants many commits for a single feature in develop branch. [read more...](https://robots.thoughtbot.com/autosquashing-git-commits)
+Nobody wants many commits for a single feature in develop branch.
+[Read more...](https://robots.thoughtbot.com/autosquashing-git-commits)

 * If you do not have any conflicts skip this step.
 If you have conflicts, [resolve them](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) and continue rebase.
     ```sh